Winterwolf365/skills/README.md

 ```
 Then the executable file will be located in /target/release/{filename}, and you can find the test data file in the [releases](https://github.com/Winterwolf365/skills/releases) of this repository.

+Tip: add the executable file to your path, so you can use it anywhere in your terminal!

 ## Usage
 ```
 Usage: skills.exe [OPTIONS] --read <READ>